Link Between Oral and Overall Health

 There appears to be a link between gum disease and premature birth and low birth weight.
 Affecting the other end of the lifespan, early tooth loss may be a risk factor for Alzheimer’s disease.
 There’s also a bit of evidence pointing to a link between bone and tooth loss and weak and brittle bones (osteoporosis).

 Taking good care of your teeth and gums can also affect your general quality of life.
 If you’re in pain or have missing teeth or infections, that can affect how you speak, eat, and interact with other people.
-As you can see, good dental health isn’t just about staying cavity free.
+As you can see, good dental health isn’t just about staying cavity free it is also about having healthy teeth , hence you can consult dentist near Mineola to get rid off dental related issues.

 How can you know whether or not you have gum disease?
 After all, millions of people don’t know they have this serious infection.
 The obvious step is to see your dentist.